 - use our bulk enrolment methods: Bulk enrol students into lesson registers

 To add individual students click on 'Enrol student(s)' and choose students from the slide over (multiple students can be selected in one go here).
-To add an entire year group/reg form etc click on 'Setup automatic enrolments' and choose the group.

 Linked Assessment Curriculums

-In this section assessments already setup on Arbor can be linked to the courses.
+In this section, assessments already set up on Arbor can be linked to the courses.

 Assessment Characteristics